yhormanp/questionsByCategory-React/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).}

+This project was created based on the react-quiz from mitch gavan (`https://mitchgavan.com/react-quiz/`).

+I made some improvement to show first some categories and after a category was selected, show randomly some questions from that category.

+there are a few things to improve, please do not hesitate to do any improvement in code.

+## get the packages

+in the project directory, you have to run `npm install` to get all the necesary packages.

 ## Available Scripts